endlos99/xdt99/MANUAL.md

 CART" as the second option on the menu screen.
 Pressing 2 will run the sample program.

+Note that the programs runs without the 32K memory expansion, as the program code is stored inside a virtual cartridge ROM.

 If we want to run our sample program on a real TI 99 using the CF7A flash drive, we need to transfer our disk image to a flash card first: